YiliangLin/yilianglin-research-group/content/publication/enhanced-stability-of-surface-tethered-diblock-copolymer-brushes-with-a-neutral-polymer-block-and-a-weak-polyelectrolyte-block-effects-of-molecular-weight-and-hydrophobicity-of-the-neutral-block/index.md

 ---
-title: "Enhanced Stability of Surface-Tethered Diblock Copolymer Brushes with a Neutral Polymer Block and a Weak Polyelectrolyte Block: Effects of Molecular Weight and Hydrophobicity of the Neutral Block"
+title: Enhanced Stability of Surface-Tethered Diblock Copolymer Brushes with a Neutral Polymer Block and a Weak Polyelectrolyte Block.
+Effects of Molecular Weight and Hydrophobicity of the Neutral Block
 publication_types:
   - "2"
 authors: